vdvf96/reading_group.github.io/README.md

 # Here there is a list of the papers we plan to discuss:
 - Minimizing Worst-Case Violations of Neural Networks, R. Nellikkath et. al.
 - Decision-Focused Learning without Decision-Making: Learning Locally Optimized Decision Losses, S. Shah et. al.
+- Comparison and Evaluation of Methods for a Predict+Optimize Problem in Renewable Energy, C. Bergmeir et. al.